JosePedroDias/toy-stock-market/README.md

 ## further work

-* would like to write a couple of bots to test the stock market behaviour;
+* add a basic HTML UI to interact with the stock market -> ongoing, see [toy-stock-market-ui](#TODO)
-* would be cool to do a simple site to offer an interface for this;
-* could offer a stream of events and group events over time to allow stock charts to be performed.
+* create 1 or more bots to simulate it working and possibly different strategies